 Other than that, all you need are some bowls, a spatula and a freezer-safe container.

-As you can see, making lavender ice cream is a breeze!
+As you can see, this lavender ice cream recipe is a breeze.
 To make it even easier, here are some tips for you:

 Make sure to use culinary-grade lavender